Siege of Stettin (1659): Siege

 Stettin was soon issued a request to surrender, which was quickly refused.
 The loyalty of the city's burghers surprised de Souche, who had incorrectly believed that they would see the Brandenburgians as liberators and the Swedes as occupiers.
-The burghers likely feared damage or looting of their property in the immediate aftermath of the event of the city's capture.
+The burghers likely feared damage or looting of their property in the immediate aftermath of the city's capture.
 Consequently, despite lacking in heavy siege guns, de Souche was forced to besiege the city.
 Over the following month, the Allies began creating siege works around Stettin, despite Swedish bombardment and continuous sorties, and on 29 September, the Allied batteries of field guns began opening fire, though this was to little effect and did not cause notable damage.
-The Austrians captured the redoubt on Oberwiek Mountain on 7 October, and by mid-October their siege trenches, which were being dug closer and closer towards Stettin, were only some 30–80 paces from the Passauer bastion and the curtain wall going from it to the Holy Spirit bastion.
+The Austrians captured the redoubt on Oberwiek Mountain on 7 October, and by mid-October their siege trenches, which were being dug closer and closer towards Stettin, were only some 30 to 80 paces from the Passauer bastion and the curtain wall going from it to the Holy Spirit bastion.